Downtown Historic District Building Inventory

 From 1936 when this "Federal Deposit Insurance Corporation" was only three years old.

-Four-fifteen in the afternoon on Main street, Pomeroy, Washington.
+Only five minutes to go on an afternoon on Main street, Pomeroy, Washington.

 One of the first views of the new ONB Bank Building on the corner of 7th and Main streets.

 From the ATM to about those lovely doors is where the Peoples Market was.